Kurt Rambis

-Biography
+Early life

-Rambis was born in Terre Haute, Indiana.
+Rambis was born in Terre Haute, Indiana, into a family of Greek extraction.
 His family moved to Cupertino, California in his preschool years; his number is retired at Cupertino High School.

+College career

 He graduated from Santa Clara University, where he played from 1976 to 1980, becoming its second-leading rebounder and all-time leading scorer with 1,736 points.
 During his Santa Clara years, he was awarded the WCC Freshman of the Year and Conference Player of the Year as a senior.
 His No. 34 was retired on December 29, 2008.

-Playing career
+Professional career

 Rambis was drafted by the New York Knicks as the 58th pick in the 1980 NBA draft, but he was subsequently waived by the Knicks.
 He played in Greece in the Greek League for the club AEK Athens, under the name Kyriakos Rambidis.
 Being of Greek descent, he also acquired Greek citizenship.
 AEK won the Greek Cup in 1981.
 He was re-signed by the Knicks in 1981 but never played a game for them.

-His success as an NBA player started when he was signed as a free agent by the Los Angeles Lakers in 1981.
+Rambis was signed as a free agent by the Los Angeles Lakers in 1981, which started his success as an NBA player.
 Rambis spent most of his 14 seasons in the NBA with the Lakers, winning championships in 1982, 1985, 1987, and 1988 as part of their Showtime teams.
 During his playing days, Rambis was a favorite among the Lakers fans because of his status as an overachieving underdog and ultimate team player.
-Known for his defensive and rebounding skills, he was remembered in Los Angeles for his all-out effort and willingness to do the "dirty work" that many players do not embrace.
+Known for his defensive and rebounding skills, he was remembered in Los Angeles for his all-out effort and willingness to do the "dirty work".
 Rambis usually wore a thick moustache and thick-rimmed black glasses, prompting Lakers announcer Chick Hearn to nickname him "Superman" (in reference to the character's alter ego, Clark Kent).
 At the Lakers home arena a "Superman" fan club (also known as Rambis youth) was formed where the courtside spectators wore glasses styled similar to the ones used by Rambis.
 Lakers head coach Pat Riley once complained to a reporter "Other guys have sharp Adidas bags.
 [Rambis]'s got this black satchel, like the kind you would have a bowling ball in.
 And it's, like, vinyl.
 He doesn't ever bring a garment bag or a suitcase.
 That's all he ever brings, could be a week."

 Rambis also played for the Charlotte Hornets, Phoenix Suns, and Sacramento Kings before returning to the Lakers for the 1993–94 season.
 He retired as a player with the Lakers in 1995.